jyostudio/overload/README.md

 // SyntaxError: Rest parameter must be last formal parameter const errFn = overload().add([String, "...", "*"], function (str, ...params, any) {});

-// Error: A "..." parameter must be the last parameter in a formal parameter list. const errFn1 = overload().add([String, "...", "*"], function (str, params, any) {});
+// SyntaxError: A "..." parameter must be the last parameter in a formal parameter list. const errFn1 = overload().add([String, "...", "*"], function (str, params, any) {});
 ```